Route of the Caravans: The Silk Road

 Khiva, Uzbekistan

 A short flight brings us to Dashoguz in northern Turkmenistan.
 We drive through the town, taking in the views of local life, before heading to a highlight of Turkmenistan, Kunya Urgench*.
 For centuries, this city was one of the most important serai on the Silk Road.
-Today, we can still see many mausoleums, as well as a 60-meter high minaret and a mosque dating from the 11th to 16th Centuries, showcasing this region’s legendary past as the centre of the Islamic world.
+Today, we can still see many mausoleums, as well as a 60-meter high minaret and a mosque dating from the 11th to 16th centuries, showcasing this region’s legendary past as the centre of the Islamic world.
 The architecture and décor of these buildings influenced empires as far away as the Byzantine and Persia, leading to the creations of India’s Mughal Empire.
 After our explorations, we drive to the Turkmenistan-Uzbekistan border point at Khojeli for border formalities, offering a unique local experience and an insider’s look at the aftermath of the breakup of the Soviet Union.
 A short drive passing river scenery and villages gets us to the legendry oasis of Khiva.
 We enjoy a 2-night stay in this historic town, famous home of the majestic Ichan-Kala the most popular UNESCO World Heritage Site in Central Asia.

 Day 05 (WED): Khiva